nuts-foundation/nuts-node/docs/pages/deployment/backup-restore.rst

 *****

 The default storage for a Nuts node is BBolt.
 BBolt is a key-value store that stores data on disk.
-A BBolt store can only be accessed by a single process.
 Private keys are not stored in BBolt and have their own backup/restore procedure.
+A BBolt store can only be accessed by a single process, so backups have to be managed by the Nuts node.

 Backup
 ======